RoFL: Robustness of Secure Federated Learning: Analysis of FL Robustness

-Federated learning is inherently open to a multitude of participants -- often in the orders of thousands -- and, as a consequence, the training algorithm in this setting can be susceptible to contributions from compromised clients.
-Throughout this analysis we assume the adversary can compromise up to a fraction $\alpha \in [0,1]$ of clients in $N_m$.
-A compromised client $i$ can submit a malicious update $\Delta \hat{\mathbf{w}}^{t+1}_i$ to the aggregation server, with the goal to perturb the benign global model $\mathbf{w}_G$ to a poisoned version $\hat{\mathbf{w}}$.

-\fakeparagraph{What makes FL robustness challenging?} Besides being susceptible to the known security and privacy vulnerabilities encountered in the typical machine learning setting, \FL exposes new attack surfaces.
-Moreover, several \FL characteristics elevate the impact of attacks known in the centralized setting (e.g., backdoor attacks through data poisoning)~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw,edge-case-backdoor}.
-More specifically, these unique challenges are attributed to: \textit{(i) Open Nature:} In \FL the training process is open and often involves a large number of participants where any participant can act maliciously. \textit{(ii) Attackers Capabilities:} In conventional centralized learning settings, an adversary can instigate targeted attacks only by data poisoning.
-In the \FL setting, however, an adversary can do so by directly manipulating model updates to enhance its impact (e.g., scaling), allowing more effective attacks. \textit{(iii) Active Attackers:} An attacker that controls a subset of clients can observe and influence the model behavior over multiple training rounds, which can allow for a stronger form of adaptive attacks.
+\fakeparagraph{What makes FL robustness challenging?} \FL is inherently open to a multitude of participants, often in the orders of \ourMany.
+Consequently, training algorithms in such settings can be susceptible to contributions from compromised clients.
+Besides being susceptible to the known security and privacy vulnerabilities encountered in typical ML settings~\cite{data-poisoning-1, data-poisoning-2, direct-backdoor-1, data-poisoning-3}, \FL exposes new attack surfaces.
+Moreover, several \FL characteristics elevate the impact of attacks known in the centralized setting, such as backdoor attacks through data poisoning~\cite{Bagdasaryan2018-yx,Bhagoji2018-dw,edge-case-backdoor,distributed-fl-poisoning}.
+These unique challenges are attributed to three characteristics: \textit{(i) Open Nature:} In \FL, the training process is open and often involves a large number of participants, among whom any participant can act maliciously. \textit{(ii) Attackers' Capabilities:} In conventional centralized ML settings, an adversary can instigate targeted attacks only by data poisoning.
+In the \FL setting, however, an attacker can do so by directly manipulating model updates to enhance their impact, allowing more effective attacks (i.e., model poisoning). \textit{(iii) Active Attackers:} An attacker that controls a subset of clients can observe and influence the model behavior over multiple training rounds, which can allow for stronger forms of adaptive attacks. \fakeparagraph{Analysis Methodology.} In this section, we extensively investigate FL robustness in the presence of malicious participants and answer to what extent norm bounding can effectively defend against malicious attacks.
+We primarily focus on \emph{targeted} attacks where the adversary compromises the global model's integrity by causing it to misclassify a target set of samples.
+Recent work~\cite{shejwalkar2021drawing} has already addressed untargeted attacks in-depth and showed the high effectiveness of norm bounding against untargeted attacks in practice.
+Therefore, we refer to~\cite{shejwalkar2021drawing} for the analysis of untargeted attacks and only provide a few additional insights not covered in the existing work in Appendix~\ref{sec:apx:ssec:untargeted_attacks}.

-In this analysis, we focus on attacks where the adversary aims to influence the final trained model's behavior such that it behaves maliciously on a specific sub-task while maintaining good accuracy on the main task.
-We find that adversaries broadly exploit two different vulnerabilities (i.e., aggregation and memorization) in the \FL pipeline to achieve this adversarial goal.
-As these vulnerabilities are structurally different, we study them in isolation and then conclude with a discussion on how to improve \FL robustness in light of these vulnerabilities.